Siege of Warangal (1310): Fall of Sabar

 After entering the Kakatiya territory, Malik Kafur started ransacking the towns and villages on his way to Warangal.

 The same day Malik Kafur reached Bavagarh, he led a cavalry unit to besiege Sabar, a fort located within the Kakatiya frontier region.
 Historian Kishori Saran Lal identifies Sabar with modern Sirpur.
 Khusrau's account suggests that this was a surprise attack for the defenders: faced with a certain defeat, some of them committed suicide with their wives and children in a jauhar fire.
 Some others, probably including the fort's commander, were killed after Kafur's soldiers entered the fort.
-The surviving defenders were ready to fight to death, but then a truce happened because of intervention by Khwaja Haji.
+The surviving defenders were ready to fight to death, but then a truce was negotiated because of intervention by Khwaja Haji.
 Ananir (or Ananur), a brother of the fort's commander, was found hiding in a field.
 He surrendered to the invaders, and was appointed as the fort's new governor by Malik Kafur.
 Some of the refugees from Sabar fled to Warangal.

 The various Kakatiya feudatories marched to Warangal, instead of intercepting the Delhi army on the route leading to Warangal.
 This made Malik Kafur's job easier, as he had to now besiege just one fort: that of Warangal.

 Warangal besieged

 The Delhi army left Sabar on 14 January 1310, and on 18 January, it reached a place which Amir Khusrau calls "Kunarbal".
 While the invaders pitched their camp, Kafur dispatched a 1000-strong cavalry unit for reconnaissance.
-This unit captured Hanamkonda ("Anam Konda" in Khusrau's writings), from where the Warangal town was clearly visible.
+This unit captured Hanamkonda ("Anam Konda" in Khusrau's writings), where Warangal town was clearly visible from.
 The unit encountered three Hindu horsemen, killed one of them, and sent his body to Malik Kafur.

 Malik Kafur examined the Warangal fort twice, before besieging it.
 The fortification at Warangal comprised an inner stone fort surrounded by a ditch, and an outer mud fort surrounded by a moat.
 The Kakatiya king Prataparudra lived in the inner stone fort.

 On 19 January 1310, Malik Kafur pitched his tent on the Hanamkonda hill.
 The Delhi commander Nasir-ul-mulk Siraj-ud-daula Khwaja Haji assigned his soldiers in such a way that the Warangal fort was completely surrounded.
 Every tuman (unit of 10,000 soldiers) was assigned a piece of land around the fort, and a strong wooden wall was constructed around the tents to secure them against attacks from the countryside.

 The Kakatiyas also assigned commanders to guard each tower (kangura) of the fort.
 According to the 16th century Telugu chronicle Pratapa-Charita, the outer fort had 70 bastions, each of which was defended by a nayaka (commander).
 The defenders threw stones and bricks at the attackers.
 One night, the Kakatiya governor Vinayaka Deva (also called Banik Deo or Manik-deva) led a sortie with a 1000-strong cavalry.
 Both the sides lost several soldiers in this conflict, but ultimately, the Kakatiyas were forced to abort their attack.